Tokyo: Neon Signs and Infinite Alleys

 The only photos I managed to take were in Akomeya tucked somewhere in the Ginza neighborhood.
 It’s a grocery store that comes with a tiny, sort-of-hidden restaurant at the back.
 The menu had only one set meal using seasonal ingredients.
 The whole set was good, but my favorite was the rice.
 Every bite was heaven.
 I’ve never had rice that delicious!

-In one of the alleys in Shinjuku, we came across a hole-in-the-wall.
+In one of the alleys in Shinjuku, we came across a hole in the wall.
 It had an unassuming exterior, worn-out and cluttered.
 A middle-aged man sat on the tiniest chair lighting a fire on what looked like a portable grill.
-We could smell grilled food from outside but was unsure about going in because there were no English signs.
+We could smell grilled food from outside but were unsure about going in because there were no English signs.

 A man emerged from the sliding doorway and gestured for us to come in.
 Without a single word, he led us to a very narrow aisle crammed with human bodies.
 A dense layer of smoke enveloped the room mixing the scent of grilled food and lit cigarettes.